• Skip to primary navigation

 This chili is easy to adjust based on preference, so you can tweak the ingredients while keeping the same rich texture.

 • Want a spicier kick?
-Add diced jalapeños or a pinch of cayenne.
+Add diced jalapeños or a pinch of cayenne, about 1 medium jalapeño for moderate heat.

 • Prefer a thicker texture?
 Mash some of the beans or let the chili simmer longer.

 • Looking for extra richness?
-Stir in a small amount of dark chocolate or cocoa powder for deeper flavor.
+Stir in a small amount of dark chocolate or cocoa powder for deeper flavor, about 1-2 teaspoons.

-• Need a meat-free version?
-Swap the beef for lentils or mushrooms for a plant-based alternative.
+• Swap the beef for lentils or mushrooms for a plant-based alternative and try the vegan Instant Pot method for a faster, hands-off approach.

 • Like it smoky?
 Add chipotle peppers in adobo for an extra layer of depth.